ballerina-platform/ballerina-distribution/examples/regexp-replace-operations/regexp_replace_operations.md

 # RegExp operations

-The ``RegExp`` type supports a set of anguage library functions for replacing patterns in strings.
+The `RegExp` type supports a set of langlib functions to replace parts of strings that match specific patterns.

 ::: code regexp_replace_operations.bal :::